Avian Flu

 What are the symptoms of bird flu?

-Symptoms in humans from bird flu can range from no symptoms to mild illness such as eye redness and mild flu-like symptoms (fever, cough, sore throat, runny nose, body aches, and tiredness).
+Symptoms in humans from bird flu can range from no symptoms to mild illness.
+These include eye redness and mild flu-like symptoms (fever, cough, sore throat, runny nose, body aches, and tiredness).
 Symptoms can also be more severe (like pneumonia) and require hospitalization.
 Less common symptoms include diarrhea, nausea, vomiting, or seizures.

 Antiviral drugs that are used to treat seasonal flu are also used to treat bird flu infections.
 They are most effective when taken within 48 hours of when symptoms start.